hwardak/ShiftLog/README.md

 Users are to create their account via the Employees activity.
 From within the same Employees activity, users can be view and deleted.
 User must select their own user ID.
 The employee ID is a unique identifier.
 No two employees can share the same ID.

 From the Main activity users can start logging their shifts once they have entered their ID in the only available EditText.
-Once they enter thier ID, the shift logging form activity will be brought into focus.
+Once they enter their ID, the shift logging form activity will be brought into focus.
 The employee's name and date are automatically collected and set into their respective TextViews.
 Both the actual time and declared times are logged and saved, this is to provide insight into each employee's punctuality.
 Remaining fields are left for the employee to complete.
 Certain fields, such as "Starting till amount" cannot be left empty.
 Some fields cannot be editted until the shift has started, other fields cannot be changed once the shift is in progress.

 From within the Shift Log activity, managers can view the history of shifts and their details in multiple view formats.